Wedding Planning Timeline Checklist: Month-by-Month Guide

 On the morning of your wedding, the only thing you should be thinking about is enjoying the moment.
 But a quick checklist ensures nothing gets forgotten:

-• Phone charger — You'll want a full battery for post-ceremony photos and coordination.
+- Phone charger -- You will want a full battery for post-ceremony photos and coordination

-• Something personal — A meaningful accessory, a note from your partner, or a family heirloom.
-These small touches make the day feel uniquely yours.
+- Something personal -- A meaningful accessory, a note from your partner, or a family heirloom

 How AI Can Simplify Your Wedding Timeline

 Even with a detailed checklist, wedding planning involves juggling dozens of tasks, deadlines, and vendor relationships.
-That's where AI planning tools can help.
+That is where AI planning tools can help.

-If you're curious about how AI fits into wedding planning, we've written a detailed guide on that too.
+If you are curious about how AI fits into wedding planning, we have written a detailed guide on that too.

 Your Wedding, Your Timeline

 Every wedding is different.
-A backyard ceremony for 30 guests won't need the same lead time as a 300-person destination wedding.
+A backyard ceremony for 30 guests will not need the same lead time as a 300-person destination wedding.
 Use this timeline as a framework, then adjust it to fit your situation.